massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 **🛑 Watch out when your template contains multiple headings.** The heading levels could change in the template.
 You might need to adjust the level in the template.

 📋 The template can have a *default value* for the heading level.
-The *default value* is only used when it’s unable to get the parent’s heading level value.
-This is the case the second condition might be omitted.
+The *default value* is only used when no heading level value for the parent is present.
+In this case, the second condition may be omitted.

 [Let's check the heading label next.⬇️](#heading-label)